quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 acknowledgements to send additional data into the network.
 An increase in acknowledgement delay increases the delay in sending data, which can reduce the achieved throughput.
-Congestion window growth can also depend upon receiving acknowledgements, such as in slow start ({{Section 7.3.1 of QUIC-RECOVERY}}), so delaying acknowledgements can delay the increase in congestion window.
+Congestion window growth can also depend upon receiving acknowledgements.
+This can be particularly significant in slow start ({{Section 7.3.1 of QUIC-RECOVERY}}), as delaying acknowledgements can delay the increase in congestion window and can create larger packet bursts.

 ## Burst Mitigation